vic/pond/README.md

 ### Piping with State Accumulators

-If you noticed in our last example, calling the `reduce` pond will always return another function (except when called with `:halt`).
+In our last example, calling the `reduce` pond will return another function for except when called with `:halt`.
 That's why we could pipe every function using `Pond.Next`.

-However other functions can also return a current value, like our previous `growing` example, that will return tuples like `{value, next_fun}`.
+However other functions can return not only the next function but also the current state, like for example our previous `growing` generator.
+It will return tuples like `{value, next_fun}`.

-The `Pond.Acc.into/2` function creates a tuple `{acc_pond, next_pond}`, and these tuples implement the `Pond.Applicative` protocol.
+The `Pond.Acc.into/2` function creates a tuple `{acc_fun, next_fun}`, that
-Pond Applicatives are able to be piped naturally using `Pond.Next` functions.
+implement the `Pond.Applicative` protocol.
+Any data structure implementing Applicative is able to be piped naturally using `Pond.Next` functions.

 For example, let's pipe only two calls to our `growing` generator and accumulate its values into a list.